Michael Patrick Mulroy: My Star in the Sky

 Mulroy is a co-maker along with U.S. Navy SEAL Eric Oehlerich, of the documentary film, My Star in the Sky, which in the Acholi dialect of Uganda and South Sudan is “Lakalatwe.”
 The film portrays the relationship between two former child soldiers in the Lord's Resistance Army led by Joseph Kony, who rebelled against the government of Uganda for decades.
 Mulroy's goal in making the film was to draw attention to the ongoing abuse of child soldiers in many countries.
 Foreign Policy reports that the documentary came about after Mulroy and Oehlerich met a family of former child soldiers during Operation Observant Compass (OOC).
 Mulroy called OOC a “model” for how to address child soldiers using influence operations instead of lethal force and working with Non-Government Organizations (NGOs)s who found mothers of child soldiers and had them broadcast messages over the radio to come home.
 Mulroy said that he hopes that OOC serves as a model for future programs to address child soldiers, as well as other operations, as it showed how the U.S. military could use “soft power, influence operations” and other aspects of so-called “irregular warfare” to fight the problem.

 This documentary has been screened at Yale University's Jackson Institute for Global Affairs, the Atlantic Council, a Washington, D.C.–based think tank for international affairs, the Enough Project, a non-profit group to end crimes against humanity, Georgetown University's Institute for the Study of Diplomacy, and the Truman National Security Project.

 In an interview for the podcast Frog Logic, a podcast primarily for the special operations community, Mulroy said, "I don’t think anyone became a Marine, or a SEAL, or a [CIA] paramilitary officer with the idea that they were going to fight a child.”

 Grassroots Reconciliation Group

-Mulroy is on the Board of Directors for the Grassroots Reconciliation Group (GRG).
+Mulroy serves on the Board of Directors for the Grassroots Reconciliation Group (GRG).
 GRG was initiated as part of a United States Agency for International Development (USAID)-funded program called the Northern Uganda Peace Initiative (NUPI) to reconcile and rehabilitate former child soldiers of Joseph Kony's Lord's Resistance Army.
+He also became a Special Advisor to the United Nations, co-director of the Yemen Steering Initiative.

+End Child Soldiering

+Mulroy co-founded End Child Soldiering and serves as co-president.
+The organisation works to prevent the recruitment of child soldiers and support affected children through prevention programs, and rehabilitation initiatives.